nicolaracco/chatter/README.md

 # Chatter

-A simple chat application written in Node.JS with rooms management, authentication, and log persistence.
+A chat application written in Node.JS with rooms management, authentication, and log persistence.

+It's an express.js application that uses mongoose as ORM, passport for managing the authentication and redis as a session store.

+Server/Client messaging communication is handled by socket.io, which shares the session with express.js to verify users authentication.

 ### How to use